What is a Certified Home Health Aide?

 Many choose to build on their home health aide training and pursue an associate’s degree through a technical school as a CNA (certified nursing assistant) or LPN (licensed practical nurse) or even pursue becoming a registered nurse.

 National Association of Home Care and Hospice (NAHC) Certification

-Once you have completed all of your courses, the next step is to go to the NAHC for the observation and written test.
-The home health aide certification exam covers a wide range of topics from home health financing to risk management.
-This gives you a boost to your home health aide resume showing employers that you have the comprehensive knowledge necessary for the job.
+Once you have completed your courses, the next step is to go to the NAHC for the observation and written test.
+The Home Health Aide certification exam covers a wide range of topics, from home health financing to risk management.
+Certification gives you a boost to your Home Health Aide resume showing employers that you have the comprehensive knowledge necessary for the job.

 The demonstration includes showing how to properly bathe a patient, make a bed, transfer a patient, etc. In some places, a full day is spent on the demonstrations.